affinitydb/doc/server.md

 ## DESCRIPTION

-affinityd is an embedded web server which provides CGI access to the Affinity database.
+affinityd is an embedded web server which provides CGI access to the Affinity store.
 It also includes a minimal simple static web server for its own internal purposes to serve basic web admin CGIs & ui.

 (All CGIs are builtin, there is intentionally no support for user defined